Protect Children Through Troubling Times

 Yogi Bhajan had a saying, “If you don’t see God in all, you don’t see God at all.”
 This is a reminder that everyone is different and they have their own lived experience.
 Yes, there are terrible people in the world and we should not give terrible people a free pass to do terrible things.
 But not everyone we disagree with is a terrible person.

-I reminded myself that I may have some friends who voted differently than I would have.
-I may not know why they did so but I know they are not bad people.
-I respect them enough to know they had their reasons and that their reasons are important to them.
 We can use the tools of mindfulness, awareness and yoga to continue to work together to make the world better for each other and for all our children, even in troubling times.

 Now Your Turn… Share Your Strategies

-As Thanksgiving come closer, have you found strategies for keeping centered during times of stress?
+Have you found strategies for keeping centered during times of stress?
 Do you need suggestions?

 You can share your ideas in the comments.
 Let’s come back to these when we need them!